Revamping rostering experience

 Service delivery manager

-Supervise workers during shifts and resolve shift-related issues.
+Supervise support workers during shifts and resolve shift-related issues.

-The platform was originally built around a 1:1 booking model, which no longer aligns with evolving user needs.
-As new service types emerge, the limitations of the platform and its rigid rostering structure become increasingly evident.
+The platform was originally built around a 1:1 booking model that no longer aligned with evolving user needs.
+As new service types emerged, the limitations of the platform and its rigid rostering structure became increasingly evident.

 As a rostering coordinator,